public-data-and-ai-csm/Public-DataAI-Assets/docs/WatsonGeneral.md

 IBM has an environment that will help you with the intersection of data science and machine learning, it's called the [IBM Watson Studio](https://cloud.ibm.com/catalog/services/watson-studio#about).
 This has a variety of resources and tools to help with your data science projects, and allow you to "unlock" the value hidden in your data.
 Check out the special landing page devoted to [Watson Studio](https://public-data-and-ai-csm.github.io/Public-DataAI-Assets/Watson_Studio.html).

 ### Data Science, Design and User Experience
 Data science manages to surface data and information from large data sets, to help us understand better.
 Design and user experience design help bring this data, and it's insights, to life for your end user.
 Any powerful application that delights it's end users will have both a strong user experience, and a strong data science component.
-Here is some suggested reading on the intersection of design and data.
+Here is some suggested reading on the intersection of design and data:

-### PICK UP EDITING FROM HERE

 - [How Designers can use Data to create amazing work](http://blog.invisionapp.com/how-designers-can-use-data/) - Roger Huang of Springboard talks about 5 basic goals in this area, and provides some key resources and tips for the day-to-day application of these concepts.
 - [Experience Design in the Machine Learning Era](https://medium.com/@girardin/experience-design-in-the-machine-learning-era-e16c87f4f2e2) - A long but very good post by Fabien Girardin of BBVA, on the importance of design and data for the success of a any cognitive application.
 Thought provoking content.
-- [How Data and Design Can Work Together](http://www.hugeinc.com/ideas/perspective/how-data-and-design-can-work-together) - Heiko Waechter brings some some quick points that you need to consider when working in the intersection of data and design.
 - [5 Steps to Thinking Like a Designer in Machine Learning](http://machinelearningmastery.com/5-steps-to-thinking-like-a-designer-in-machine-learning/) - Kevin Dallas brings up 5 basic points that need to be considered when doing data science, and makes the argument that good data scientists need to be good designers.
-- [Machine Learning and UX](https://medium.com/designer-hangout/machine-learning-and-ux-c28725b5f3) - Byron Houwens discusses great design for machine learning, and highlights the point that there is not a lot of information about the intersection of machine learning and design out there right now.
-It's a field full of opportunity.
+This is a n old post - but a lot of this remains true today.

 ### References for Further Reading
-- [Why Does Machine Learning Require So Much Data](http://freedville.com/blog/2016/12/15/why-does-machine-learning-require-so-much-training-data/) - Great look at why you need so much data, and a veiled reference to [Malcoim Gladwell's 10000 hour rule](http://gladwell.com/outliers/the-10000-hour-rule/).
+- [Why Does Machine Learning Require So Much Data](http://freedville.com/blog/2016/12/15/why-does-machine-learning-require-so-much-training-data/) - Great look at why you need so much data, and a veiled reference to [Malcoim Gladwell's 10000 hour rule](https://www.vox.com/science-and-health/2019/8/23/20828597/the-10000-hour-rule-debunked).
 - [Data Considerations When Building a Cognitive Solution](https://kozhayasite.wordpress.com/2016/07/31/data-considerations-when-building-a-cognitive-solution/) - an overview of data considerations when working with Watson services.
-- [Extract insights from social media posts with Watson and Spark in Data Science Experience](https://www.ibm.com/developerworks/library/cc-cognitive-watson-extract-insights-spark-dsx/index.html) - this tutorial brings together several tools and services to address realistic business problems, that of brand analytics, user segmentation and personalized messaging.
-It illustrates how to run a Python notebook in Data Science Experience to analyze social media data leveraging Watson services (NLU and PI) for enriching the unstructured content.
 - [Data Scientists and App Develpment](https://medium.com/cognitive-resonance/data-scientists-and-app-development-fde50ebb54de#.nz70d9ke0) - Anthony discusses the importance of data science in the building of cognitive applications, and he shares some ways to learn more about data science.
 - [Invisible Design - AirBnb](http://airbnb.design/invisible-design/) - Amber Cartwright of AirBnB writes about how you need to truly understand a product and the technology behind it, to be able to design effectively.
 - [The 50 Best Free Datasets for Machine Learning](https://gengo.ai/articles/the-50-best-free-datasets-for-machine-learning/) - 50 solid free datasets for machine learning models.
 Nice collection of resources here.
+- [Kaggle](https://www.kaggle.com/) - register and you can see all sorts of different kinds of datasets, some free, some not.

 ## DevOps with Cognitive on IBM Cloud
 The topic of DevOps when working in IBM Cloud is deserving of it's own "landing page".
-The open cloud platform and the ability to apply the [Continuous Delivery](https://cloud.ibm.com/docs/overview?topic=overview-dev-journey#devops) service, along with it's support for toolchains, means that you have a lot of options when configuring your IBM Cloud environment to promote best practices and DevOps principles.
+The open cloud platform and the ability to apply the [Continuous Delivery](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-getting-started) service, along with it's support for toolchains, means that you have a lot of options when configuring your IBM Cloud environment to promote best practices and DevOps principles.

 ### References for Further Reading
 - [All-In-One Tool for Backing Up IBM Cloud and Watson Services](https://github.com/modlanglais/ibm-cloud-backup) - a Python project, led by [Morgan Langlais](https://github.com/modlanglais), out on GitHub which will backup (and eventually restore) your IBM Cloud and IBM Watson repositories and services.